nats-io/nats-architecture-and-design/adr/ADR-15.md

 #### JS Ack

+When the server sends a message to a subscriber, and if there is an AckPolicy specified other than "AckNone", then the message will have a reply subject that the library is supposed to use in order to acknowledge the message.
+This subject also encodes some delivery information, such as stream and consumer name, stream sequence, etc..

 Until now, ACK reply subject contained 9 tokens, with this layout:
 ```
 $JS.ACK.<stream name>.<consumer name>.<num delivered>.<stream sequence>.<consumer sequence>.<timestamp>.<num pending>